surifirstpin/biplus_documentation/docs/GlobalParameters.md

 ## Upload parameters

-To upload the parameter select the global parameter key name.
+Upload the parameter select the global parameter key name.

 2. Click on Browse button to upload the file.